 - Apply for a license.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

 - Algebra, calculus, statistics, probability

-- Business communication
+- Business communications

 - Business law

-- Technology/Information systems
+- Computer/Information systems

 2. Accumulate the required hours of experience.